victorg11/PC_Controlled_Power_Supply/README.md

 - Capable of withstanding loads up to 1.5 A.
 - Voltages and currents are adjustable via mounted buttons on encasing and USB serial connection using the standard SCPI instrumentation protocol.
 - Sampled voltages and currents are displayed on an LCD touchscreen display using the SPI protocol.
+- Capable of disabling outputs once maximum desired load is reached.

 <img src="https://github.com/victorg11/PC_Controlled_Power_Supply/blob/master/FrontView.jpg" s=10>